Updated Mon Feb 08 2021 by DELWP

 Our bushfire management planning across the state seeks to protect human life, private property, our economy, critical infrastructure, cultural heritage and the environment.

-Here in the Grampians region, we have worked with local communities and consulted scientific data and experts to understand where the most important values and assets are in our region and how to protect them from bushfire.
+Here in the Barwon South West region - Far South West, we have worked with local communities and consulted scientific data and experts to understand where the most important values and assets are in our region and how to protect them from bushfire.

 Here's some examples of the different values and assets we considered in our fuel management planning.

-Protecting our natural environment is important to both residents and visitors in the Grampians region.
+Protecting the natural environment is important to communities of the Far South West.
 Public land provides important habitat for many species, and ensures it is cared for for generations to come.
 Habitat also exists on private land.

 The South-eastern Red-tailed Black-cockatoo (Calyptorhynchus banksii graptogyne) - Mike Sverns